Ninja-Squad/ninja-squad.github.com/_posts/2017-04-28-what-is-new-angular-4.1.md

 This option allows to check if you won't run into nullability problems in your app.
 Angular itself now has correct types.
-For example, when you try to retrieve a `FormControl` from a `FormGroup` with `get`, the returned type is `AbstractControl | null`
+For example, when you try to retrieve a `FormControl` from a `FormGroup` with `get`, the returned type is `AbstractControl | null`.

-(because the control might not exist).
+That's because the control you are trying to get might not exist, and, if you are not careful, you are introducing a bug in your application by supposing it does exist.

-If you don't have the `strictNullCheck` option, you can do:
+If you don't have the `strictNullChecks` option, you can do:

     static passwordMatch(control: FormGroup) {
       const password = control.get('password').value;
     }

-but when you enable it, the compiler will complain, and you have to do something like:
+but when you enable it, the compiler will complain, and may save you by warning you that the control may not exist, and that your code should handle this case.

+You have to do something like:

     static passwordMatch(control: FormGroup) {
       const passwordCtrl = control.get('password');